Operation: To Fool A Hawke, Chap. 2

 "I'll—never—do—this—again," String said, gazing deep into my eyes.
 I hesitated, then, gazed just as deeply into his eyes as I responded to him, after I felt him let go of my hands.

-"I'll—never—leave—you—String," I murmured in response, holding his face in my hands to force him to look me in the eyes.
+"I'll—never—leave—you—String," I murmured in response, holding his face in my hands to make sure that he was looking into my eyes, and I hoped he could see the sincerity in them.
 Okay, it wasn't what he said, but I meant the same thing—and if he really needed me to say those exact words, then I would.

 "That wasn't what I said, Caitlin," String replied, and I have to admit his tone of voice, and the look in his eyes both made me nervous—until I saw him curl one side of his lip into that boyish grin of his, the one that makes my heart flip every time I see it—and said, "But, I'll take it."